netreplica/templates/README.md

 > It is possible that some interface naming conventions cannot be created using current set of variables.
 Consider creating a [Feature Request](https://github.com/netreplica/nrx/issues/new) for `nrx` to support such a kind.

 ## Create a template under `interface_maps`

+> Most likely, the kind you're adding the template for doesn't support interface mapping.
+Proceed with this step only if you know that it does.

 Some network operating systems, [Arista cEOS](https://containerlab.dev/manual/kinds/ceos/#user-defined-interface-mapping) being a prime example, have a mechanism to map emulated interface names created by the engines like Containerlab to interface names used by the NOS.
 To support such mechanism, `nrx` can render a template from the `interface_maps` directory, if it finds a file for the node kind in that directory.
 See [`ceos.j2`](clab/interface_maps/ceos.j2) as an example.
 When rendering, `nrx` will pass a dictionary variable `map` with:
 * `key` – original interface name exported from NetBox